 TICKET VALID FOR VISITING ALL THE EXHIBITIONS

+Photographer Biography: Adrees Latif is a Pakistani-American photojournalist and editor with a career spanning over three decades, covering news, sports, conflicts, natural disasters, and long-term documentary projects.
 He began his professional journey at the age of 16, freelancing for the Suburbia Reporter and the Houston Chronicle.
-A graduate of the University of Houston, Adrees joined Reuters in 1995 after interning at UPI, The Miami HeraldThe Baltimore Sun, and working as both an intern and staff photographer at The Houston Post.
+A graduate of the University of Houston, Adrees joined Reuters in 1995 after internships at UPI, The Miami Herald, The Baltimore Sun, and both an internship and staff role at The Houston Post.